Skip to content

 Syn-Coll (Palmitoyl Tripeptide-5)

 Discover the science behind the Syn-Coll peptide (Palmitoyl Tripeptide-5).
-Explore its evidence-based benefits for collagen production, skin firming, and anti-a
+Explore its evidence-based benefits for collagen production and skin firming.

 Administration